wangzhaojie82/SwingFilterSuite/Swing-Size Filter/P4 Implementation/README.md

-# P4 Implementation of Swing Filter
+# P4 Implementation of Swing-Size Filter

-This folder contains the source code for P4 implementation of Swing Filter.
+This folder contains the source code for P4 implementation of Swing-Size Filter.

 ## Description

-We implement Swing Filter using the P4_16 language, targeting both software and hardware switches.
+We implement Swing-Size Filter using the P4_16 language, targeting programmable hardware switches.
 Our implementation is compatible with:

 - BMv2 (Behavioral Model v2) — a software switch for functional testing and validation.
 - Barefoot Tofino programmable switches — high-performance programmable switches based on the Tofino ASIC.